heussd/docker-late-2019/Readme.md

 ## Conclusion

-- Build smaller images faster
+- Build smaller images, faster
 - Cache all the things
 - Be multi-arch friendly